 Steveston Village is a historic fishing village.
-Today there is still the Gulf of Georgia Cannery (a national historic site) as well as a variety of fish and chips shops and other restaurants, gift stores and small hotels in the village.
+Today there is still the Gulf of Georgia Cannery which is a national historic site.
+There is also a variety of fish and chips shops and other restaurants, gift stores and small hotels in the village.

 Also very interesting is the Britannia Shipyard which is a collection of historic buildings and displays located further down the way along the waterfront.

 Where is Steveston Village?

 Located about 20 minutes or so by car from Vancouver Airport (YVR), Steveston Village is a bit of a trek to get to from downtown Vancouver.
 It’s best accessed by car, although there is public transit.

 The Gulf of Georgia Cannery is located in the heart of the town, at 12138 Fourth Avenue in Richmond.
 The Britannia Shipyard isn’t too far away, at 5180 Westwater Drive.